 Lymphoid tissue is made up mainly of lymphocytes, which are special white blood cells that fight infection.
 There are 2 types of lymphocytes:

 Almost all cases of Hodgkin disease start in B lymphocytes.

 Lymphoid tissue is found in many parts of the body, so Hodgkin disease can start almost anywhere.
 Most often it starts in lymph nodes in the upper part of the body (in the chest, neck, or under the arms).

 Hodgkin disease can spread through the lymph vessels in a stepwise fashion from lymph node to lymph node.
 Rarely, and late in the disease, the cancer can get into the blood vessels and then spread to almost any other place in the body.

 Types of Hodgkin disease

-- Classic Hodgkin disease (which has 4 subtypes) accounts for about 95% of cases.
+- Classic Hodgkin disease (which has 4 subtypes), which accounts for about 95% of cases

-- Nodular lymphocyte predominant Hodgkin disease (NLPHD) makes up about 5% of cases.
+- Nodular lymphocyte predominant Hodgkin disease (NLPHD), which makes up about 5% of cases

-The types differ in the way the cancer cells look under a microscope.
-The types are important because each grows and spreads in a different way.
+These types differ in the way the cancer cells look under a microscope.
+The types are important because they grow and spread in different ways.
 Often they are treated in different ways.
 You can ask your doctor about the exact type of Hodgkin disease you (or your loved one) has.

-All types of Hodgkin disease are cancer because as they grow they may press on, invade, and destroy normal tissue and spread to other tissues.
-There is no form of Hodgkin disease that is not cancer.
+All types of Hodgkin disease are cancer because as they grow they can invade (grow into) nearby normal tissues and spread to other parts of the body.